Mattress mould; Why it happens and how to treat it

 Mould on a mattress is a product of the environment in which it is kept and is not caused by the mattress itself.

-As part of correct care and maintenance, we always advise to flip over any fully turnable mattress once a month in the first year, dropping to every 3-4 months in the second year onwards.
+As part of correct care and maintenance, we always advise to flip over any fully turnable mattress once a month as part of your mattress maintenance.
 By doing this you will highlight any potential mould issues as well as allowing the mattress to ventilate evenly, particularly where the mattress is on a solid top base.
 All of our mattresses have side handles enabling much easier turning of them.

 Reducing humidity such as drying clothes outside of the bedroom if possible and opening a window each morning will greatly reduce the potential of mould occurring.
 If really advanced mould is found on your mattress the best option is to replace the mattress.
 Mould spores can really impact your breathing and exacerbate asthma and other respiratory problems.

 If you need help then please get in touch with us for a friendly chat on 0161 437 4419.

 There are over 6000 questions and answers submitted by you on all questions about mattresses and bed problems.
 Enter a keyword such as Vi Spring, John Lewis beds, bad back or Memory Foam and see if your question has already been answered.

 You can filter popular questions by the categories below.
 If you can’t find an answer, ask a new question below.
 We aim to respond to all questions within one working day.